wschreyer/PENTrack/README.md

 The endlog keeps track of the starting and end parameters of the particles simulated.
 In the endlog, you get the following parameters:

-- jobnumber: corresponds to job number of the PENTrack run (command line parameter of PENTrack).
-Only used when running multiple instances of PENTrack simultaneously.
+- jobnumber: job number of the PENTrack run (passed per command line parameter)
-- particle: number which corresponds to particle being simulated
+- particle: number of particle being simulated
 - tstart: time at which particle is created in the simulation [s]
-- xstart, ystart, zstart: coordinate from which the particle starts [m]
+- xstart, ystart, zstart: initial coordinates [m]
-- vxstart, vystart,vzstart: velocity with which the particle starts [m/s]
+- vxstart, vystart,vzstart: initial velocity [m/s]
 - polstart: initial polarization of the particle (-1,1)
+- Sxstart, Systart, Szstart: components of initial spin vector of particle (-1..1)
 - Hstart: initial total energy of particle [eV]
 - Estart: initial kinetic energy of the particle [eV]
 - Bstart: magnetic field at starting point [T]
 - Ustart: electric potential at starting point [V]
 - solidstart: number of geometry part the particle started in, see geometry.in
 - tend: time at which particle simulation is stopped [s]
-- xend, yend, zend: coordinate at which the particle ends [m]
+- xend, yend, zend: final coordinates [m]
-- vxend, vyend, vzend: velocity with which the particle ends [m/s]
+- vxend, vyend, vzend: final velocity [m/s]
 - polend: final polarization of the particle (-1,1)
+- Sxend, Syend, Szend: components of final spin vector of particle (-1..1)
 - Hend: final total energy of particle [eV]
 - Eend: final kinetic energy of the particle [eV]
 - Bend: magnetic field at stopping point [T]